bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 ----------------

 An extension that offers Quiz, Tests and Polls (maybe - not yet).
 It is the official successor extension of myquizpoll.
-Currently it is only an alpha release.
+Currently it is only an beta release.
 Please give me feedback.

+Avaiable languages: english and german.

 .. important::